octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-#### Latest / oldest

 The `latest` and `oldest` methods allow you to easily order results by date.
 By default, result will be ordered by the `created_at` column.
-Or, you may pass the column name that you wish to sort by:
+Or, you may pass the column name that you wish to sort by.

 ```php
 $user = Db::table('users')